Symbols of Norfolk County

 Norfolk County Logo

 The Norfolk County logo was created early in the formation of Norfolk County.
-The County uses the logo to help brand its identity and can be seen on stationary, signage, and publications throughout the County.
+The County uses the logo to help brand its identity, and it can be seen on stationary, signage, and publications throughout the County.

 Any external partner using the name and Norfolk County logo must seek approval before use.
 The Norfolk County logo is not intended and shall not be used to endorse a particular product or service.